 Teeling’s array of sourced Irish whiskey released since the inception of the distillery (all intended to raise funds to keep the company afloat until their distillery output is ready for bottling in late 2018) has been hit-or-miss for me.
-The entry-level Small Batch bottling is a disappointment, while the limited-edition Revival series has been delightful.
+The entry-level Small Batch bottling is a disappointment, while the standard Single Malt is just OK, and the limited-edition Revival series has been delightful.
 None of these bottlings has anything to do with the Teeling distillery, as all 2018-and-earlier bottlings have been whisky sourced from other distilleries in Ireland.
 Still, we’re here to review whiskey so let’s review some whiskey.

 The Teeling Single Grain is a grain whiskey which means it is column distilled from a mash of multiple grains, often corn, rye, unmalted and/or malted barley, and wheat and made at a single Irish distillery.
 In this case, the mashbill was 95% corn and 5% barley and it was distilled at the Cooley distillery (now owned by Beam-Suntory).
 The whiskey is fully matured in Cabernet Sauvignon casks from Napa, California for “just under” 6 years (legally speaking, that means it is 5 years of age).
 The whiskey is bottled without chill-filtration or added coloring at a well-chosen 46% ABV.
 This type of presentation is usually reserved for the nicer single malts, and it’s nice to see a grain whiskey getting the treatment that, frankly, all whiskey deserves.